regolith-labs/protobook/README.md

 # Protobook

 **Protobook** is a Solana program for issuing a public, timebound offer to buy a given token at a fixed price.
-It allows anyone to execute one-to-many OTC swaps with willing public liquidity.
+It allows anyone to execute one-to-many OTC swaps with participating public liquidity.
 In this way, it represents a generalized and permissionless orderbook protocol.

 ## Accounts
 - [`Order`](api/src/state/order.rs) – An order is a public, time-bound offer to exchange two tokens at a fixed price.